Table of contents

 Evaluation |

-MFAT’s Evaluation Policy sets the core requirements for conducting evaluations, which are published on line.
-MFAT conducts evaluations at two levels: strategic (programmes, sectoral, thematic) and activity (projects).
-A management response is required for all evaluations, which should be published on line within three months and presented to the relevant internal Governance Group for noting.
+MFAT’s Evaluation Policy sets requirements for conducting evaluations, which are published online.
+MFAT conducts evaluations at the strategic (programmes, sectoral, thematic) and activity (projects) levels.
+A management response is required for all evaluations, and is published online within three months and presented to the relevant internal Governance Group.
 Strategic evaluations are planned in a rolling work plan managed by the central Monitoring, Evaluation, Research and Learning Unit.
 Activity evaluation planning is based on risk, complexity, length of implementation and level of investment criteria.
 Read more about New Zealand’s evaluation system.
 Visit the DAC Evaluation Resource Centre website for evaluations of New Zealand’s development co-operation. |

 |